Udaybhansinhji Natwarsinhji Jethwa: Career

 He started his career as Preventive Officer at Bombay Port Trust and Customs Department.
-Later he was acclaimed as a leader of cooperative movement in India He was the founder and first Chairman of Indian Farmers Fertilizers Cooperative Organization (IFFCO), which has emerged as the world’s largest fertilizers company.
-He served as Chairman of Indian Farmers Fertiliser Cooperative Limited (IFFCO) from years 1968-1973.
+Later he was acclaimed as a leader of cooperative movement in India He was the founder and first Chairman of Indian Farmers Fertilizers Cooperative Organization (IFFCO), which has emerged as the world's largest fertilizers company.
+He served as Chairman of Indian Farmers Fertiliser Cooperative Limited (IFFCO) from years 1968–1973.

 Memorials

 The National Council of Cooperative Training (NCCT) started Udaybhansinhji Regional Institute of Co-operative Management (URICM), named after Udaybhansinhji Natwarsinhji Jethwa in 1956 at Bhavnagar, now shifted to Gandhinagar, Gujarat.

-Padma Shri

-He was awarded Padma Shri award by Government of India in year 1971, in field of Trade & Industry from the State of Gujarat as a recognition to his contribution in this field, especially for his contributions related to cooperative movement, agriculture trade and industry.

 Death

-He died in 1977, in Bombay, without issue.
+He died in 1977, in Rajkot, without issue.
 When he died, the Rana Sahib Natwarsinhji Bhavsinhji, the last Maharaja of Porbandar, was still alive; he died in 1979 but he did not decide upon the next heir to the throne before his death.
 This has left the headship of Jethwa dynasty of Porbandar uncertain, even after more than three decades.